yamikaratna/Business-Summary/README.md

 # Key Insights
 ## Total Sales Performance:
 The business generated a total revenue of $1,137,367.

 32,647 boxes were shipped across 205 shipments.
+## Sales by Country:
+Australia leads in sales, significantly outperforming other countries.

+Other notable contributors include Canada, India, New Zealand, UK, and USA.

+## Top Performing Salespersons:
+Dennison Crosswaite achieved the highest sales figures, followed by Brien Boise and Kaine Padly.

+The top 10 salespeople contributed significantly to overall revenue.